TREE CITY USA

 The Forestry Division is very proud of our tree-lines streets and our beautiful parks.
 We recognize that trees provide aesthetic benefits and monetary benefits.

 Increase property values.

 Finally, trees put the Green in the City of Green Bay!!

-Over 750 trees are planted, mulched and staked annually.
+Approximately 750 trees are planted, mulched and staked annually.

 The Forestry Division actively monitors trends for potential tree insect and disease outbreaks including Dutch Elm Disease, Oak Wilt, Sudden Oak Death, Gypsy Moth, Asian Longhorn Beetle and Emerald Ash Borer.

 Two Forestry Seasonal Workers control weeds on over 300 sites in the City.

 The Forestry Division provides manpower to plow, till, and clean up the City and several UW Extension community gardens.